Bulimo/alx-low_level_programming/0x03-debugging/README.md

 	.
 Don’t add or remove any lines of code, as we will be checking your line count.
 You are only allowed to comment out existing code.
 	.
 You do not have to compile with -Wall -Werror -Wextra -pedantic for this task.

+3. 2-largest_number.c, main.h : Fix the code in 2-largest_number.c so that it correctly prints out the largest of three numbers, no matter the case.

+	.
+Line count will not be checked for this task.